Written by Johnny Papan

 “When doing script breakdowns, it’s important to go beyond the script and create the entire universe of the characters.
 Channeling that is important.”
 Wilkinson states.
 “I would recommend getting a good knowledge of the thrift stores and online marketplaces to source cheap or free dressing and props.
 Having a great team is also the biggest asset you have when designing, especially when you are on a tight budget.
 Pooling ideas from your team is a sure way to get the items you need quickly and cheaply.”

 DIVING INTO THE ART DEPARTMENT

 Hold your horses!
 To break into the art department, it’s important to first learn as much as you can outside of the job—especially health and safety regulations.

 You might want to consider offering a helping hand on low-budget short films to start.
 Going into the industry, your greatest assets will be experience and confidence in the job.

 “We are the first ones in and last ones out usually.
-There is a massive amount of people hours that go in to creating sets—from concept of ideas to building studios sets and props.”
+There is a massive amount of people-hours that go into creating sets—from the concept of ideas to building studios sets and props.”